-I typically bake cake, cupcakes and cookies but sometimes I dabble in pie and buns and other things.
-When my friend and customer asked about making a cheesecake for her daughter’s birthday of course I said, “sure thing!”
+I typically bake cake, cupcakes and cookies but sometimes I dabble in pie, buns and other delicious things.
+When my friend and customer asked about making a cheesecake for her daughter’s birthday, of course I said “sure thing!”

 Our family usually bakes one cheesecake a year.
 Elizabeth adores cheesecake and the rest of us like this decadent treat as well.
-A couple of years ago after enjoying a cheesecake at home I asked my friend Nana, owner of Good to Go if she’d like me to add cheesecake to the list of things I bake for them.
+A couple of years ago after enjoying a cheesecake at home I asked my friend Nana, owner of Good to Go, if she’d like me to add cheesecake to the list of things I bake for them.
 She thought about it and decided that she wasn’t sure.
-I already have cake, several kind of cookies and brownies there and then she offers a lot of other options in addition to what I bake.
+I already have cake, several kind of cookies and brownies there and then she offers a lot of other options, too.
 I was so excited about my cheesecake and then I lost momentum.
 Our family wasn’t going to eat cheesecake all the time, so I didn’t practice much after that.

 I recently pulled up the AP Physics class on Khan Academy for my daughter to start looking at.
 It listed the pre-requisites.
 I liked how it was very clear; you need to know basic Algebra, Trig and the Pythagorean Theorem.
-Ok, let’s use this for cheesecake.
-Is cheesecake for a novice baker?
-It can be the perfect thing.
+I figured, why not apply this clarity to cheesecake?
+Is cheesecake an appropriate challenge for a novice baker?
+It can be, sure!
 Here is my list of pre-requisites.

-- You need to own a mixer and know how to use it properly.
+- Have access to a mixer and know how to use it properly

-- You should have a food processor or mini chopper (or use another method to crush graham crackers or cookies)
+- Food processor or mini chopper (or use another method to crush graham crackers or cookies)

 I have made cheesecakes using a water bath and without.
 For this cheesecake I opted for no water bath.
 My reasoning?
 They are messy and they are always mentioned for avoiding the crust portion of a cheesecake.
 I actually like that the middle is less cooked than the outside, so I decided maybe a water bath wasn’t for me.

-In the end, I liked how the cheesecake didn’t have the risk of leaking (because even with two layers of foil, you really never know), how I didn’t have to recycle all that foil, and not having to worry about spilling hot water on myself.
+In the end, I liked how the cheesecake didn’t have the risk of leaking (because even with two layers of foil, you never really know), how I didn’t have to recycle all that foil, and not having to worry about spilling hot water on myself.
 The cheesecake came out very well, though slightly taller on the edges which I didn’t care for.
-It didn’t crack though, and Sarah and her family thought it was delicious.
+It didn’t crack, and Sarah and her family thought it was delicious.

 I think that patience is the key factor in cheesecake.
 First, you have to slowly add all the ingredients, taking care not to mix too much but also not to under mix.
 You have to bake the crust and let it cool, then bake the cheesecake for almost an hour and let it sit in the warm oven for another hour.
 After that, it has an overnight stay in the fridge before you take it out of the mold.